John Nava (painter)

 John Nava (born 1947) is an American painter and tapestry designer.
-His most famous work is "The Communion of Saints", a series of tapestry panels in the interior of the Roman Catholic Cathedral of Our Lady of the Angels in Los Angeles.
+His most famous work is "The Communion of Saints", a series of tapestry panels in the interior of the Cathedral of Our Lady of the Angels in Los Angeles.

 Career

 Nava studied at the University of California, Santa Barbara, and went on to graduate study at the Villa Schifanoia Graduate School of Fine Art in Florence, Italy.